kubedb/docs/docs/guides/mssqlserver/quickstart/quickstart.md

 ```

-## Create a MSSQLServer database
+## Create Microsoft SQL Server database

-KubeDB implements a `MSSQLServer` CRD to define the specification of a MSSQLServer database.
+KubeDB implements a `MSSQLServer` CRD to define the specification of a Microsoft SQL Server database.
 Below is the `MSSQLServer` object created in this tutorial.

 ```yaml
 apiVersion: kubedb.com/v1alpha2